fill

 The defended version never uses a shell.
 We validate the filename, use an allowlist of commands, escape arguments, and call the binary directly with ProcessStartInfo.
 No shell means no shell injection.
 Always avoid UseShellExecute when processing user input.

-Pickle deserialization is essentially arbitrary code execution disguised as data parsing.
+Pickle is Python's built-in serializer — and effectively a remote-code-execution primitive when fed untrusted bytes. `pickle.loads()` reconstructs live objects, calling `__reduce__` and importing modules along the way, so an attacker's payload runs the moment you deserialize it.
+Same class of bug shows up in YAML's unsafe loader, Java's ObjectInputStream, PHP's unserialize(), and .NET's BinaryFormatter.
 The fix is simple — use JSON instead.
 If you must deserialize complex objects, use schema validation.
 Never deserialize untrusted data with pickle, YAML's unsafe loader, or Java's ObjectInputStream.

 Account manipulation means creating backdoor accounts or elevating privileges on existing ones.
 Session hijacking steals active sessions — why crack passwords when you can steal the cookie?
 Web shells are the scariest — a persistent backdoor file on your server that gives the attacker a command line.